kohii/smoothcsv3/docs/SQL_IN_SQL_CONSOLE.md

 ## Accessing the SQL Console

-There are two ways to open the SQL Console:
+There are three ways to open the SQL Console:

-1. Via Command Palette: Search for "SQL console"
+- Via Command Palette: Search for "SQL console"
-2. Via Menu Bar: Navigate to `File` > `New SQL Console`
+- Via Menu Bar: Navigate to `File` > `New SQL Console`
+- Via `Open in SQL Console` in the filter widget

 ## Writing SQL Queries